melizalab/comp-neurosci/resources/syllabus.md

 - Week 10: Develop a question you can answer about your data set (or a comparison between your data set and another) using one or more of the methods we have been working with.
 - Week 13: Generate a set of preliminary figures that capture the most important features of your results.
 - Week 14: Finalize your analyses and figures.
 Prepare a short presentation on your results.

+## Course policies

+Work must be turned in on time to receive full credit.
+There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.

+Due to the fact that we meet only once a week and complete much of the work in class, attendence is critical.
+You may miss one class without penalty.
+Additional absences may be excused due to religious holidays, UVA-required extracurricular activities (e.g., competitions or performances), or legitimate academic reasons; requests must be made and approved at least one week in advance.

+My goal is for everyone in the class to have an equal opportunity to learn and to demonstrate their knowledge.
+Students with disabilities are entitled to reasonable accommodations.
+Contact the Student Disability Access Center (434-243-5180) for more information or to arrange accommodations.